25 July, 2019

 So how much should the interview take?
 At TSH, it’s usually c.
 1,5 hours.
 In addition to that, the recruitment task (the earlier stage of the process) takes about 2-4 hours to complete.
 But think of it as nothing more than guidance – the point is that you should finish the process as soon as you determine the candidate’s worth.

-How to find a PHP programmer
+How to find a PHP developer

 Now, that we know what kind of people we want to hire and how to talk to them, we should think of ways to find them.